gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 From procedure viewpoint the sequence is the following:

-- Initiator sends plain INIT (VTag=0), Responder replies INIT-ACK
+- Initiator sends INIT (VTag=0), Responder replies INIT-ACK both encrypted using Restart DTLS Key Context

-- Initiator sends COOKIE-ECHO using DTLS CHUNK encrypted with the Key tied to the Restart DCI
+- Initiator sends COOKIE-ECHO using DTLS CHUNK encrypted with the Key tied to the Restart DTLS Key Context

-- Responder replies with COOKIE-ACK using DTLS CHUNK encrypted with the Key tied to the Restart DCI
+- Responder replies with COOKIE-ACK using DTLS CHUNK encrypted with the to the Restart DTLS Key Context

 - Initiator sends handshakes for new Traffic DTLS connnection as well as new Restart DTLS connection.

-- When the handshake for the a new traffic DTLS connection has been completed, the DCI used to protect any SCTP chunks is switched from the restart DCI to the new traffic DCI enabling the Validation and transit to PROTECTED state.
+- When the handshake for the a new traffic DTLS connection has been completed, new Traffic and Restart DTLS Key Contextes are derived.
+  New Traffic DTLS Key Context is being used for traffic.

-User Data for any ULP traffic MAY be initiated immediately after COOKIE-ECHO/COOKIE-ACK handshake using the current Restart DCI, that is even before a new Traffic DCI or a Restart DCI have been handshaked.
-If a problem occurs before the new Restart DCI has been handshaked, the Association cannot be Restarted, thus it's RECOMMENDED the new Restart DCI to be handshaked as early as possible.
+User Data for any ULP traffic MAY be initiated immediately after COOKIE-ECHO/COOKIE-ACK handshake using the current Restart DTLS Key Context, that is even before a new Traffic DTLS Key Context or a Restart DTLS Key Context have been derived.
+If a problem occurs before the new Restart DTLS Key Context has been installed, the Association cannot be Restarted, thus it's RECOMMENDED the new Restart DTLS Key Context to be installed as early as possible.

-Note that, different than the initial Association establishment, the ULP traffic is permitted immediately after the COOKIE-ECHO/COOKIE-ACK handshake, the reason is that the validation has already been performed prior to the restart DCI was created.
+Note that, different than the initial Association establishment, the ULP traffic is permitted immediately after the COOKIE-ECHO/COOKIE-ACK handshake, the reason is that the validation has already been performed prior to the restart DTLS Key Context was created.

 # Parallel DTLS Rekeying {#parallel-dtls}